GuiHue/kondor/README.md

 ## Useful Hints
 * Serial communication common fixes:
     * add cnc user to group dialout (debian) using usermod -a -G dialout username
-    * additionally, consider chmod 777 for /dev/ttyUSB0 (or any other device tha tis used)
+    * additionally, consider chmod 777 for /dev/ttyUSB0 (or any other device that is used)
 * Serial communication using modbus via TCP --> use socat